JacekBialek/PriceIndices/README.md

 **author: Jacek Białek, University of Lodz, Statistics Poland** <!-- badges: start --> <!-- badges: end -->

 Goals of PriceIndices are as follows: a) data processing before price index calculations; b) bilateral and multilateral price index calculations; c) extending multilateral price indices.
 You can download the package documentation from [here](https://github.com/JacekBialek/important_documents/blob/main/PriceIndices_manual.pdf).
+Too read more about the package please see (and cite :)) papers:

+Białek, J. (2021).
+PriceIndices – a New R Package for Bilateral and Multilateral Price Index Calculations, Statistika – Statistics and Economy Journal, Vol. 2/2021, 122-141, Czech Statistical Office, Praga.

+Białek, J. (2022).
+Scanner data processing in a newest version of the PriceIndices package, Statistical Journal of the IAOS, DOI: 10.3233/SJI-220963.

 ## Installation